jordanbrown0/reg3/README.txt

 	A directory containing per-convention directories.
 For the moment, it is probably necessary that none of the ancestral or per-convention directories have spaces in their names.
 It is not yet clear how this location is defined.
 Ideal would be to allow the user to specify a location at installation time, but that requires creating a UI.
 For now, it's USER/Documents/Reg3.

 BASE/node-vXX.YY.z-win-x86
-	Node.js installation.
-Possibly trimmed to remove npm.
+	Node.js installation, trimmed to remove npm.
 This installation is shared between conventions.

 BASE/CONVENTION
 	This directory, the root of the source tree.
 One copy per convention.